emscripten-core/emscripten-fastcomp/docs/PNaClDeveloperGuide.rst

 As in C11/C++11 some atomic accesses may be implemented with locks on certain platforms.
 The ``ATOMIC_*_LOCK_FREE`` macros will always be ``1``, signifying that all types are sometimes lock-free.
-The ``is_lock_free`` methods will return the current platform's implementation at runtime.
+The ``is_lock_free`` methods will return the current platform's implementation at translation time.

 The PNaCl toolchain supports concurrent memory accesses through legacy GCC-style ``__sync_*`` builtins, as well as through C11/C++11 atomic primitives.